3 funeral workers fired over Maradona coffin photos

 The images distributed across social media created outrage, even death threats, across a nation that venerated Maradona, who died Wednesday of a heart attack at age 60.
 Tens of thousands lined up for a chance to file past his body at the nation's presidential palace on Thursday.

-Claudio Fernández confirmed to Radio Diez that he'd lost his job at the Pinier funeral home, along with his son Ismael and Claudio Medina.
+Claudio Fernández confirmed to Radio Diez on Friday that he'd lost his job at the Pinier funeral home, along with his son Ismael and Claudio Medina.

 One of the images shows Fernández and his son — smiling and with thumb raised — alongside Maradona's body in the coffin on Thursday.
 Medina appears in another in the same pose.